SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 Mesophyll cells perform photosynthesis.

+- Oxygen was discovered in 1774 by Priestly.

 <img align='right' src='./diagrams/ch6/ts-of-leaf.png'>

 Vascular bungle is surrounded by bundle sheath cells.

 - Generally leaves perform in photosynthesis

-## C3 pathway

-The $C_3$ pathway, also known as the Calvin cycle, is a vital part of photosynthesis in plants.

-1. **Carbon Capture**: It starts by capturing carbon dioxide (CO2) from the air and turning it into a 3-carbon compound, 3-PGA (Phosphoglyceric Acid).

-2. **Making Energy**: In the next steps, 3-PGA becomes G3P and uses energy molecules (ATP and NADPH) produced in the light-dependent reactions.

-3. **Recycling**: Some of the G3P helps regenerate the initial carbon-capturing molecule.

-4. **Sugar Production**: The rest of the G3P is used to make glucose and other sugars, essential for the plant.

-Remember, it's called C3 because it starts with **3 carbon atoms** .
-While it's common, some plants use more efficient pathways like C4 and CAM in specific conditions.

-- Some plants also use $CO_2$ at night to conserve water, specially seen in desert plants.
+# Importance

+1. It is the most important natural process that sustains life on earth.
+2. Photosynthesis allows plants and certain bacteria to generate energy from inorganic material creating the base of the food chain.
+3. Coal, petroleum and nautral gas are fromed when plants get compressed under high temperature and pressure and are an importance in modern world.
+4. All useful plant products are derived from process of photosynthesis, e.g., rubber, timber, resins, drugs, oils, etc.
+5. Higher concentration of $CO_2$ is harmful for animals and plants negate the effects by producting $O_2$ from $CO_2$.

-## Kranz Anatomy
+# Kranz Anatomy

-Kranz Anatomy is a special leaf structure found in certain plants, mainly in [$C_4$](#the-c4-pathway) plants.
+Kranz Anatomy is a special leaf structure found in certain plants, mainly in [$C_4$ plants](#the-c4-pathway).

-1. Cell Arrangement: Kranz anatomy features a unique cell arrangement in the leaves of C4 plants.
-These cells are arranged in two distinct layers: the inner bundle sheath cells and the outer mesophyll cells.
+1. **Cell Arrangement**: Kranz anatomy features a unique cell arrangement in the leaves of C4 plants.
+These cells are arranged in two distinct layers: ***the inner bundle sheath cells and the outer mesophyll cells***.

-2. Cell Roles: In this setup, the mesophyll cells are responsible for capturing carbon dioxide (CO2) and converting it into a 4-carbon compound.
-This is more efficient in high-heat and high-light conditions.
+2. **Cell Roles**: In this setup, the ***mesophyll cells are responsible for capturing carbon dioxide (CO2) and converting it into a 4-carbon compound***.
+This is more **efficient in high-heat and high-light conditions**.

-3. Protection: The inner bundle sheath cells act as protective shields.
+3. **Protection**: The ***inner bundle sheath cells act as protective shields***.
 They keep oxygen out and prevent water loss through evaporation.

-4. Efficiency: This arrangement enhances the efficiency of photosynthesis in C4 plants, especially in hot and dry environments.
+4. **Efficiency**: This arrangement enhances the efficiency of photosynthesis in C4 plants, especially in hot and dry environments.

 So, Kranz anatomy is like a two-layered team, with one layer capturing CO2 efficiently and the other layer protecting against wasteful processes, making it perfect for certain plants in challenging conditions.

 **Eg: Maize (corn), Sugarcane, Millet, Switchgrass**

-# 12/10/23

-## Where does Photosynthesis take place?
+# Where does Photosynthesis take place?

-> In broad terms, photosynthesis takes place in the chloroplasts.
+> In broad terms, **photosynthesis takes place in the mesophyll cells which have chloroplats in their walls.**

+- In the stroma, enzymatic reactions form sugar, which turns into starch.

+The membranous system of chloroplats containing grana, stroma lamellae and matrix are responsible for the synthesis of ATP and NADPH.

 The mesophyll cells in the leaves are in large number where chloroplasts align along the walls for optimum quantity of light.